-The project will front onto South Peach Avenue, which is an ascenic arterial street.
+The project will front onto East McKinley Avenue, which is a collector street.
 Pursuant to the Fire Department and the Department of Public Utilities memorandums, the project has been appropriately conditioned to provide services to the prospective residents, as well as ensure there will be no negative impacts or a reduction of public services which would result in a detriment to public health, safety or welfare.

-D. The proposed development will not have a substantial adverse effect on surrounding land uses and will be compatible with the existing and planned land use character of the surrounding area; and.
+D. The proposed development will not have a substantial adverse effect on surrounding land uses and will be compatible with the existing and planned land use character of the surrounding area; and,